CAcertOrg/cacert-infradocs/docs/systems/email.rst

 =======

 This system handles email for @cacert.org addresses.
 It also provides users of
 @cacert.org with IMAPs and POP3s access to their accounts.
+The system provides the API part of the CAcert community self service system.

 The database on this container is used by :doc:`webmail` too.